Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Introduction/Introduction to Lionsberg (2024.01.17).md

 This includes widespread campaigns to ***educate and enlighten*** a growing percentage of the free thinking population about the crises facing humanity, the erosive threats to individual and local values and freedoms, and the Lionsberg alternative.
 This creates a [[Tipping Point]] strategy centered around a shift in paradigm / narrative / story, leading to passionate and engaged action across a growing movement.

-### 2. Individuals, Teams, and Localities
+### 2. Fractal Implementation - Individuals, Teams, and Localities

 Each autonomous and self-sustaining individual, team, and locality is responsible for their own self-governance, progress, and self-replication, and for contributing back more than they receive from The Commons.

 This structurally connected team of teams approach goes beyond merely calling for transformation, into the pragmatic training, equipping, and replicating of aligned individuals, teams, and localities.

-It is expected that individuals, teams, and localities will spend 10 to 20% of their Time, Energy, and Attention communicating, coordinating and strengthening the Whole, and 80% to 90% of their attention on their local quarterly goals and [[Quests]].
+It is anticipated that individuals, teams, and localities will spend 10 to 20% of their Time, Energy, and Attention communicating, coordinating and strengthening the Whole, and 80% to 90% of their attention on their local quarterly goals and [[Quests]].

-### 3. Goals, Impact, and Incentive
+### 3. Goals, Impact, and Incentives

 The [[Meaningful Work]] we accomplish via the growing [[Team of Teams]] is aligned, measured, and validated by the [[Lionsberg Integrated Delivery System]].
 It is designed to eventually be quantified and rewarded via the revolutionary [[Lionsberg Currency]] that fundamentally redefines and aligns the notion of Value beyond the failing fiat currencies.